likmoon/4c74356b41.github.io/_posts/2014-07-24-wap-vm-create-fail.md

 Exception message = An error occurred while processing this request.

-Inner exception message = The property "DynamicMemoryMinimumMB"; does not exist on type "VMM.VirtualMachine";.
+Inner exception message = The property "DynamicMemoryMinimumMB" does not exist on type "VMM.VirtualMachine".
 Make sure to only use property names that are defined by the type.

 Response status code = 400